MetOffice/fab/docs/source/glossary.rst

         A subsequent step could read this list.

     Artefact
         *Artefact* is a term for an item, usually a file, created by a build step and added to the :term:`Artefact Store`.

         Some examples of artefacts are:
          - a Fortran file
          - a compiled object file
          - an executable file

-        Some steps may create additional files which are not currently represented or tracked by Fab, such as the *.mod* files created by the Fortran preprocessor - although this particular case is under review.
+        These exist as files in the file system and paths in the artefact store.

-    Artefact Getter
+    Artefacts Getter
         A helper class which a :term:`Step` uses to get artefacts from the :term:`Artefact Store`.
         Fab's built-in steps come with sensible defaults so the user doesn't have to write unnecessary config.